|Guide||♦||12 Triplogs||0 Topics|

 Once on top of the Horse Mesa flats, take a break to catch your breath.
 You are done with the hardest part physically, but not navigationally!
 From this point, head west and slightly north.
 Get on the flat plain and contour your way to the head of the next canyon so that you can get up the 30 ft wall without difficulty.
 After getting up the wall, contour 100 yards around on the flat part of the ridge to your south, then west, and then where you cliff out, head north.
 Climb up about 60 ft to your northwest to obtain a saddle to the 2nd major drainage into Fish Creek.

-A short distance down canyon is your first rappel, a 18 ft drop from a large chockstone into a dry gravel slot.
+A short distance down canyon is your first rappel, an 18 ft drop from a large chockstone into a dry gravel slot.
 The rope pull here is problematic, do a test pull before the last person comes down.

 Continue down the slot until the canyon widens at a 55 ft cliff.
 Rig your second rappel here off the boulder down the left side of the cliff.
 Some bushes may give you pause as they grow out of the cliff halfway down.
-Once your party is on terra-firma, repack up your rope as it will be awhile before it is needed again.
+Once your party is on terra-firma, repack up your rope as it will be a while before it is needed again.

-Find you way down to the bottom of the canyon and continue hopping downhill.
+Find your way down to the bottom of the canyon and continue hopping downhill.
 You will cliff out at what appears to be a difficult 20 ft down climb followed by a rappel of indeterminate height into a pothole full of water (You cannot see the pothole from your vantage point).
 Do NOT down climb here, instead backtrack slightly, climb up 20 ft and go across the canyon to the left side.
 Find a ridge you can climb down onto and from the ridge, obtain the canyon bottom by proceeding down a slope off the left side of the ridge.

 The rest of Tango Canyon involves some fun down climbing before you, too soon, reach Fish Creek.
 Turn left and head upstream in Fish Creek until you reach your vehicle.

-Camping: Although I consider it unlikely, participants on this trip could dry camp anywhere on the Horse Mesa flats, as well as the ample at-large campsites in portions of Lower Fish Creek.
+Although I consider it unlikely, participants on this trip could dry camp anywhere on the Horse Mesa flats, as well as the ample at-large campsites in portions of Lower Fish Creek.